shixish/Refresh-Hilo.github.io/README.md

 Refresh Hilo
 ============
-Welcome to the [members site](http://www.refresh-hilo.org) repo, this repo is avalible to all members of Refreash-Hilo.
+Welcome to the [members site](http://www.refresh-hilo.org) repo, this repo is avalible to all members of Refresh-Hilo.
 Please modify with care, be respectful of your fellow members and **always remember to have fun, learn and share**.
 If you would like access send an email to Edward Meehan with your github username.

 ##Project Details
 This [site](http://www.refresh-hilo.org) is built with [Jekyll](http://jekyllrb.com/) and hosted with [GitHub Pages](https://pages.github.com/).